What are Smart Whiteboards & How Do They Work? | Vibe

 Engage Your Audience

 Don’t do another sales pitch using just Zoom.
-With a smart board, you can conference in participants from any remote location, mark up images in real-time, make notes, and share screens.
+With a smart whiteboard, you can conference in participants from any remote location, mark up images in real-time, make notes, and share screens.

 Save the session and generate a URL you can share with team members or even the prospect.